Milfhy/milfhy-bento-grid-web/README.md

-This code for Milfhy studio grid. this web have 2 different setting this React. and laravel for order ( make schedule call ( redirect on web app )
+This code for Milfhy studio grid. this web have 2 different setting this React. and laravel for order ( make schedule call ( redirect on web app ) you can acces on this https://github.com/Milfhy/support-bento-grid/tree/master